-This spicy tofu recipe is something I created on a weeknight when I wanted to make a quick dinner using the firm tofu I purchased at the farmers market.
+This spicy tofu recipe is something I created on a weeknight when I wanted to make a quick dinner using firm tofu I purchased at the Sunday Asian farmers market in Sacramento.
 It is spicy, tangy, rich with coconut flavor, and easy to make.
-Pair this up with a side of grains and vegetables, and you’ll have a meal in about 30 minutes.
+Pair this up with a side of grains and vegetables, and you’ll have a meal in about 30 to 40 minutes!

 PAN FRY TOFU

-Slice the tofu into 1-inch cubes and then pan fry them in a non-stick pan over medium-high heat.
+Slice the tofu into 3/4 to 1-inch cubes and then pan fry them in a non-stick or cast-iron pan over medium-high heat.
 I like pan frying the tofu because it creates more textures on the tofu pieces–you’re not just biting into a soft block of tofu.
-I also use the pan frying process as an opportunity to season the tofu with some salt.
-I like pan frying tofu in a non-stick pan to ensure that the tofu doesn’t stick to the pan.
+The pan frying process is also an opportunity to season the tofu with salt.

 Pan fry the sides of the tofu until golden brown, about 2 to 3 minutes.
 The first side may take a little longer as the pan is still heating up.
-I usually pan fry just 4 sides of the tofu cubes.
-However, for the photographs in this post, I pan fried all 6 sides.
+When I first developed this recipe in 2021, I pan fried 4 to 6 sides of each tofu cube until they were golden.
+But as I cooked this recipe more, I discovered that pan frying 2 sides is sufficient.
+If you have time, feel free to pan fry more sides of the tofu cubes.

 To give the sauce rich flavor and creaminess, I used coconut milk.
 I recommend using full-fat canned coconut milk because it is more flavorful.
 However, you can use canned lite coconut milk.
 I don’t recommend using refrigerated coconut milk beverages because they’re too runny.